 - Check your faucets for drips.

-These simple preventive maintenance tips can help avoid reactive fixes which all translates to money.
+These simple preventive maintenance tips can help avoid reactive fixes which are more likely to cost more.

 27. Renovate wisely

-Instead of replacing your flooring or bathroom tiles which can cost hundreds to thousands, maybe all you’ll need is a fresh coat of paint to revive and brighten your space.
+Instead of replacing your flooring or bathroom tiles (which can cost hundreds to thousands of dollars), maybe all you need is a fresh coat of paint to revive and brighten your space.

-Doing lost-cost fixes that you can do by yourself can save you a lot of money and at the same time maintain or increase your property’s value.
+Doing low-cost fixes that you can do by yourself can save you a lot of money and, at the same time, maintain or increase your propertyโs value.

 Frugal Living Tips to Save Money on Utilities